Haniibani/Project-portfolio-3/README.md

 ## Testing

-I used the CI Pythjon Linter, found at (https://pep8ci.herokuapp.com/#), to check that my Python code was up to the PEP8 standard.
+I used the CI Python Linter, found at (https://pep8ci.herokuapp.com/#), to check that my Python code was up to the PEP8 standard.
 I coped and pasted my Python code into the box, a few errors accured such as whitespaces and line to long.
 But after quick fixes i reentered my code and my code passed with an all clear.

 <img src="README-images/allclear.png" width="600px">